tamilarasan2001/M1_Projectgoal_util/1_Requirements/README.md

   about the movies and theaters.Customers can booK ticket of his choice and may cancel a ticket.The goal of our project is to provide various types of customer facilities, and provide good  customer service It should fulfill almost all the process requirements of booking a ticket
 # FEATURES
-* Booking tickets,
+* Booking tickets
-* Cancel tickets,
+* Cancel tickets
 * Change ticket price
 * View all booking records
 # BENEFITS
- * For better experience,
+ * For better experience
- * User Friendly,
+ * User Friendly
- * Provides flexibility,
+ * Provides flexibility
  * Can be able to Select the seats as per choice.
  # EXPLANATION
  Movie Ticket Booking System have few inbuilt features like Admin Login.
 Admin Can Change Price of a Ticket.
 Admin Can View the Reserved Tickets.
 Admin Exit System.
 User Login with Credatials.User View the Movies Avaliable.
 User Purchase a Ticket.
 User View the avaliable seats.
 User Cancel a Ticket.
 User Exit System.